Feminist Sex Therapy + Marriage Counseling

 Michael & Susan:

-A mid life heterosexual couple have not had sex for months.
-Some of the issues that are impacting their non-sex life are that Michael has experienced erectile dysfunction, which Susan takes personally as she believes that “Men always want and are ready for sex” therefore she assumes Michael isn’t interested in her because her body has changed as she’s gotten older.
-And Michael believes that “Men shouldn’t share their vulnerable feelings, especially anxiety” so neither Michael or Susan are able to talk honestly about their pain which creates distance and unresolved conflict in their relationship, ultimately affecting their sex life.
+A midlife heterosexual couple has not had sex for months.
+Some of the issues that are impacting their non-sex life are that Michael has experienced erectile dysfunction, which Susan takes personally as she believes that “Men always want and are ready for sex,” therefore, she assumes Michael isn’t interested in her because her body has changed as she’s gotten older.
+And Michael believes that “Men shouldn’t share their vulnerable feelings, especially anxiety,” so neither Michael nor Susan is able to talk honestly about their pain, which creates distance and unresolved conflict in their relationship, ultimately affecting their sex life.

-• A feminist approach could be to help Michael & Susan challenge their rigid beliefs about gender and help them become more vulnerable with each other, and problem solve together.
+A feminist approach could be to help Michael & Susan challenge their rigid beliefs about gender, become more vulnerable with each other, and problem-solve together.

 Angela & Gloria:

 Angela has never had an orgasm with her partner, Gloria.
-Even hough Angela is a successful professional who prides her self on her confidence at work, she is embarrassed to talk ask for what she needs sexually, and to even admit that she is not having orgasms.
+Even though Angela is a successful professional who prides herself on her confidence at work, she is embarrassed to talk or ask for what she needs sexually, and to even admit that she is not having orgasms.
 Gloria is aware that Angela is not having orgasms, but is afraid to talk to Angela about it.
 Angela assumes that there is something wrong with her and suffers in silence.
-Neither are aware of the impact that Angela’s earlier sexual assault (gender-based violence) has on her life, currently.
+Neither are they aware of the impact that Angela’s earlier sexual assault (gender-based violence) has on her life, currently.

 Joya & Adri:

-Joya and Adri are in an arranged marriage.
+Joy and Adriare are in an arranged marriage.
 They are in their late twenties, have been together for five years, and are desperate to make their relationship work.
-They have not been able to have penetrative intercourse, because it causes Joya significant pain.
+They have not been able to have penetrative intercourse because it causes Joya significant pain.
 Neither of them had any formal sex education in the country where they were born.
-The only information that Joya received about sex was from her mother and grandmother, who told her that, “Sex is something you have to do for your husband, and to have children.”
-And Adri, also wasn’t told anything about sex, only that he was expected to get married to Joya, and have children.
-They are both in distress, and too embarrassed to talk to anyone about it.
+The only information that Joya received about sex was from her mother and grandmother, who told her that “Sex is something you have to do for your husband, and to have children.”
+And Adri also wasn’t told anything about sex, only that he was expected to get married to Joya and have children.
+They are both in distress and too embarrassed to talk to anyone about it.

 Keywords: feminist therapy, feminism, sex therapy, Montgomery County, Maryland, New York, couples counseling, marriage counseling, couples sex therapy.